Lau-Fi/IREngine/README.md

     - To end the process - just press Enter on the query search input.

 4. The batch_query_TFIDF works in a similar way to the regular query_TFIDF, but has automated queries rather than a user input.
    This is to allow fast testing and generating graphs for the presentation.
-It runs automatically.
+It will generate each new graph subsequentially once you close the previous graph.
+For generating the Venn Diagram, you can choose the method for calculating.
+A = Adding TFIDF scores (simplest method), B = Cosine Similarity Matrix, C = Cosine Similarity Matrix with Relevance Feedback (enhancing first entry automatically for the batch query).